Ryang326/STAT628_Module3_Group8/README.md

 # STAT628_Module3_Group8
-This ReadMe file is for description for Module3 Group 8 of STAT 628 2021 Fall.
+This ReadMe file is for summarizing the contents of the repository and directions on how to use the code for Module3 Group 8 of STAT 628 2021 Fall.

 Our group member: Haoyue Shi, Shengwen Yang, Yuyang He